maithilish/uknit/notes/notes.md

+## JDK Version

+Eclipse 4.17 (2020-09) onwards mandates JDK version 11 or newer.
+Stand alone Eclipse JDT core is also compiled with 11.
+If tried with JDK 8 then class file has wrong version 55.0, should be 52.0 is thrown.

+The eclipse.jdt version should be 3.26.0 or newer.

 ## Cast Change type

 The varExp is found via cast exp and its left var is modified to cast type.
 However,